-Next time I hope we are able to do the Isle of the Dead tour to find out more about how the convicts and free people were treated in their passing.
+Next time I hope we can do the Isle of the Dead tour to find out more about how the convicts and free people were treated in their passing.
 A Port Arthur ghost tour is also high on the list for Willow when we visit next time.
-I am unsure a ghost tour is for me so it might be just her and her Dad for that one.
+I am unsure what a ghost tour is for me so it might be just her and her Dad for that one.

 Port Arthur Website: https://portarthur.org.au/

 Audio tours are also available at an additional cost.
 The audio guides can be hired from the visitor’s centre when you arrive.

 Port Arthurs’s coastal location in Southern Tasmania means that the weather can be very cool and wet in winter and warm in summer.
 You should be prepared for 4 seasons in one day sometimes, sun, rain, wind, cold, and warmth!

 Things to bring to your Hobart to Port Arthur day tour